AdobeDocs/journey-optimizer.it-IT/help/using/offers/offer-library/add-representations.md

 >[!NOTE]
 >
-> Per lavorare con [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target=&quot;_blank&quot;}, devi distribuire [!DNL Assets Essentials] per la tua organizzazione e assicurati che gli utenti facciano parte del **Utenti consumer Assets Essentials** o **Utenti Assets Essentials** Profili di prodotto.
-Ulteriori informazioni su [questa pagina](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html){target=&quot;_blank&quot;}.
+> Per lavorare con [Adobe Experience Manager Assets Essentials](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/introduction.html){target="_blank"}, you need to deploy [!DNL Assets Essentials] for your organization and make sure that users are a part of the **Assets Essentials Consumer Users** or/and **Assets Essentials Users** Product profiles.
+Learn more on [this page](https://experienceleague.adobe.com/docs/experience-manager-assets-essentials/help/get-started-admins/deploy-administer.html?lang=it){target="_blank"}.

 1. Scegli la **[!UICONTROL Libreria risorse]** opzione .